skeeto/endlessh/README.md

     endlessh -v >endlessh.log 2>endlessh.err

-The purpose of limiting the number of clients (`-m`) is to avoid tying up too many system resources with the tarpit.
-Clients beyond this limit are left in the accept queue, not rejected instantly.

 A SIGTERM signal will gracefully shut down the daemon, allowing it to write a complete, consistent log.